Resolving power: A general approach to compare the distinguishing ability of threshold-free evaluation metrics: Resolving power

 \begin{enumerate} \labelenumi{\arabic{enumi}.} \tightlist \item \textbf{Sampling model}: Specify class score distributions, prevalence, and sample size. \item \textbf{Signal curves}: Use the sampling model to create a fine grid of improving classifiers.
 Find each metric's values across the grid. \item \textbf{Noise distributions}: Estimate metric sampling uncertainty by drawing random samples at points of interest within the quality grid. \item \textbf{Comparison}: Use the above results to estimate and compare resolving power. \end{enumerate}

 This section illustrates the core mechanics of the approach using an idealized example while later sections move to the applications.
-Suppose we are interested in comparing the resolving power of the AUROC with that of the ``area under the super-great curve'' (the AUSGC).
+Suppose we are interested in comparing the resolving power of the AUROC with that of the fictional ``area under the super-great curve'' (the AUSGC).
 We construct a sampling model by specifying the class score distributions, prevalence, and sample size.
 Next, we create a grid of 1000 models.
-The first model has totally overlapping distributions for the random classifier and then we gradually shift the distributions apart so that the 1000th model has almost no overlap.
+The first model has identical class score distributions for the random classifier and then we gradually shift the distributions apart so that the 1000th model has almost no overlap.
 Finally, we want to assess sampling models that give AUROC values of 0.7 and 0.9.
 We draw many replicates from these two models to estimate the sampling variability of the two metrics.
-Results of the analysis are summarized in Figure \ref{fig:toy_example}.
+Figure \ref{fig:toy_example} summarizes the analysis.

 Following the previous section's recommendation, the AUROC on the x-axis serves as the reference scale for model quality.
 The left panel is then just the identity mapping.
 The right panel shows how the AUSGC changes relative to the AUROC, giving the relative signal of the two metrics across the quality continuum.
 Unit slope indicates equal signal, a slope less than 1 favors the AUROC, and a slope greater than 1 favors the AUSGC.
-For a given point on the curve, repeated draws from the sampling model estimates each metric's noise distribution.
+For a given point on the curve, repeated draws from the sampling model estimate each metric's noise distribution.
 The signal curves allow us to map each metric's uncertainty interval to a model quality interval, which forms the common basis for comparison.

 Previously, resolving power was defined generically as a metric's scaled sampling uncertainty, but now we need to make this specific.
 Define a metric's \emph{resolution} as the width of its 95 percent confidence interval mapped to the quality scale.
 We denote this quantity with the Greek letter \(\kappa\).
 A microscope's resolution limit is the smallest distance between two points that can still be distinguished as separate entities.
 Analogously, \(\kappa\) is the minimum distance for statistical discrimination using the \(\alpha = .05\) convention from null hypothesis testing.
 Resolving power is \(1/\kappa\), or just the reciprocal of the resolution distance.
 With AUROC as the reference scale we can form the following heuristic assessments: A resolving power of 10 is rather poor, 100 is decent, and 1000 is good.
 Of course, these assessments will depend on the context.
 A resolving power of 100 is less impressive for a sample size of one million than for one of ten thousand.